 - An approved university logo must be clearly and prominently displayed on the front cover of all university publications.
 No secondary logos are allowed on the front cover of publications or in the proximity of the University of Florida logo.
 In the case of one-sided printed materials, the secondary logo can be used if necessary, but must be reserved to the lower third of the page.

 - No other logo or icon affiliated with the University of Florida may appear on the cover of primary publications.
-Certain circumstances may warrant an exception to this rule, in which case a request may be sent to the Office of University Communications at 352-846-3903 or email@example.com for consideration.
+Certain circumstances may warrant an exception to this rule, in which case a request may be sent to the Office of University Communications at 352-846-3903 or via this form. for consideration.
 Logos of non-UF partner institutions, such as funding or research partners, may be included on covers with the University of Florida logo with prior approval, as long as sufficient separation is maintained and the UF logo remains dominant.